Zero-inflated Beta distribution regression modeling: Abstract

 \section{Abstract}

 A frequent challenge encountered with ecological data is how to interpret, analyze, or model data having a high proportion of zeros.
-Much attention has been given to zero-inflated count data, whereas models for non-negative continuous data with an abundance of $0$s are lacking.
-We consider zero-inflated data on the unit interval and provide modeling to capture two types of $0$'s in the context of the Beta regression model.
-We model $0$s due to missing by chance through left censoring of a latent regression, and $0$’s due to unsuitability using an independent Bernoulli specification to create a point mass at $0$.
-We first develop the model as a spatial regression in environmental features and then extend to introduce spatial random effects.
-We specify models hierarchically, employing latent variables, fit them within a Bayesian framework, and present new model comparison tools.
-Our motivating dataset consists of percent cover abundance of two plant species at a collection of sites in the Cape Floristic Region of South Africa.
-We find that environmental features enable learning about the incidence of both types of $0$’s as well as the positive percent covers.
+Much attention has been given to zero-inflated count data, whereas models for non-negative continuous data with an abundance of 0s are much fewer.
+We consider zero-inflated data on the unit interval and provide modeling to capture two types of 0s in the context of a Beta regression model.
+We model 0s due to missing by chance through left censoring of a latent regression, and 0s due to unsuitability using an independent Bernoulli specification.
+We extend the model by introducing spatial random effects.
+We specify models hierarchically, employing latent variables, and fit them within a Bayesian framework.
+Our motivating dataset consists of percent cover abundance of two plant families at a collection of sites in the Cape Floristic Region of South Africa.
+We find that environmental features enable learning about both types of 0s as well as positive percent cover.
 We also show that the spatial random effects model improves predictive performance.
-The proposed modeling enables ecologists, using environmental regressors, to extract a better understanding of the presence/absence of species in terms of absence due to unsuitability vs. missingness by chance, as well as abundance when present.
+The proposed modeling enables ecologists to extract a better understanding of an organism’s absence due to unsuitability vs. missingness by chance, as well as abundance behavior when present.

 \textbf{Keywords}: Bayesian inference; Greater Cape Floristic Region; hierarchical model; hurdle model; percent cover; spatial random effects